ga-wdi-pvd/angular-intro-1/README.md

 ```
 > **Note**: the `|` operator starts a filter - which needs a key value pair of how to filter/sort.
 Note, here we are passing an object as the value specifying that we want to filter by the `completed` property of a `todo` as `false`

-### You Do: Filters in Grumblr
+### You Do: Filters in Todos

-Implement a search functionality for your Grumblr application so that a user can enter in some input, and your collection of `grumbles` is filtered based on user input
+Implement a search functionality for your Grumblr application so that a user can enter in some input, and your collection of `todos` is filtered based on user input

 ## Conclusion (5 mins)
 - How do we define a new module when starting an application?